Baahubali 2 – The New Standard-Bearer for VFX in India?

 seamedu seamedu

-The VFX in Baahubali 2 is absolutely phenomenal.
-In fact, these visual effects are one of the primary reasons for the movie’s astounding success across the globe.
+The Baahubali VFX is phenomenal.
+These visual effects are one of the primary reasons for the movie’s astounding success worldwide.

-If you haven’t watched the film yet, here’s the trailer to give you a little idea of what the hype and massive global success is all about:
+If you haven’t watched the film yet, here’s the trailer to give you a little idea of the hype and massive global success.
+Who did VFX for Bahubali?
+The visual effects team played a crucial role in bringing the grandeur and epic scenes to life, contributing significantly to the movie's success.

 Now that you’ve got a little taste, you can see that the movie packed stunning visuals and eye-watering effects.
-Let’s take a deeper look and see how this came to be.
+Curious about the magic behind those effects?
+Let’s take a deeper look and find out who did VFX for Bahubali and how it all came to be.

 As the quint reports, RC Kamalakannan took the reigns as the film’s VFX supervisor in October 2015, and managed to extract all that VFX goodness that you see in the movie in the limited time-frame of less than six months that he was given to work with when first brought on board.
-With such a small window to operate in for a project so big, Kamalakannan had his hands full.
+With such a small window to operate in for a big project, Kamalakannan had his hands full.

-After all, as the article suggests, the film contains approximately 2500 VFX shots, shots that required close to 13,500 tasks in order to be screen-worthy.
-In order to achieve his deadline and deliver quality work, he decide to delegate and spread the work around.
-This meant that close to 35 VFX studios were brought on board to handle various parts of Baahubali 2.
+After all, as the article suggests, the film contains approximately 2,500 VFX shots, which required close to 13,500 tasks to be screen-worthy.
+He delegated and spread the workaround to achieve his deadline and deliver quality work.
+Nearly 35 VFX studios were onboard to handle various parts of Baahubali 2.

 Delegation of work across VFX studios

-Why the choice to spread the work around rather than assign a single studio or VFX company to handle it?
+Why spread the work around rather than assign a single studio or Baahubali 2 VFX company to handle it?

-The article quotes Kamalakannan on this very topic: “When you give entire scenes to VFX studios, they won’t say no to it; however, one must remember that each studio specialises in something.
-If they are given other work, then they’ll take plenty of time for R&D (research and development) and the final output might not be of top quality.
-I decided that I won’t give any studio R&D time to work on the tasks.
+Quotes Kamalakannan: “When you give entire scenes to VFX studios, they won’t say no; however, one must remember that each studio specialises in something.
+They’ll take plenty of time for R&D (research and development) if given other work, and the final output might not be top quality.
+I decided I wouldn’t give any studio R&D time to work on the tasks.
 A shot can have multiple tasks.
 So, we chose studios based on what task they specialise in.
-If someone was good at cloud or liquid simulations, then they were only given that.
-This process helped us to get the best out of each VFX studio and also saved us a lot of time and money.”
+They were only given that if someone was good at cloud or liquid simulations.
+This process helped us get the best out of each VFX studio and saved us time and money.”

 Before we go any further, here’s a short video just to give you an idea on the type of VFX work that was put into this film.